 When looking for exciting things to do with kids in Saint Louis, Missouri, the Magic House comes to your rescue.
 This place is every child’s dream, as they are free to explore, imagine, and create.

-The Magic House has over 150 hands-on exhibits that will entertain your little ones for hours.
+The Magic House has over 150 hands-on exhibits to entertain your little ones for hours.
 They can dress like their favorite book characters, play in an enormous treehouse, or even cook up a storm in a kid-sized kitchen.

 A section is dedicated to toddlers, where they can explore and play in a safe and comfortable environment.
 And if your kids need to burn off some energy, they can do so at the outdoor playground.
 They can swing, slide, and climb to their heart’s content.